-If you are purchasing disk drives to install in the NSS, refer to the product support information offered on the Cisco website (www.cisco.com) for a list of recommended disk drives.
+If you are purchasing disk drives to install in the NSS, see the Approved Vendor List at www.cisco.com/go/smallbiz for a list of recommended disk drives.

 When you select a disk drive, consider the type of RAID levels required to service your business needs.
 For example, if you are creating a RAID (versus a JBOD), make sure that each of the disks used in the array have the same disk capacity.
 The RAID is built using the capacity of the smallest disk in the array.